Allen B. Wilson: Wilson sewing machines

-Allen B. Wilson's achievement was in the area of inventing and perfecting sewing machines.
-Two of those were considered the most ingenious and beautiful pieces of mechanism: the rotary hook and the four-motion feed.
+Allen B. Wilson's main achievements were in the area of inventing and improving sewing machines.
+Two of his inventions in this field were of particular importance in this regard: the rotary hook and the four-motion feed.
 He claims to have conceived the idea of a sewing machine in 1847.
 His first machine was built during the spring of 1849, while he was in the employ of a Mr. Barnes, of Pittsfield, Mass., a cabinet maker.
 In the same year he built a second and better machine, and "up to this time," says, "I had never seen or heard of a sewing machine other than my own."
 He sold a one-half interest in the invention to Joseph N. Chapin, of North Adams, and with the proceeds took out his first patent, which bore the date November 12, 1850.
 It formed a lock stitch by means of a curved needle on a vibrating arm above the cloth plate, and a reciprocating two-pointed vibrating shuttle.
 The feed motion was obtained by the two metal bars which are seen intersecting above the shuttle race.
 The lower bar, called the feed bar, had teeth on its upper face, and by means of a transverse sliding motion it moved the cloth, which was placed between the two bars, the desired distance, as each stitch was made.

-In 1851 Wilson patented his famous rotary hook, which performed the functions of a shuttle by seizing the upper thread and throwing its loop over a circular bobbin containing the under thread.
+In 1851, Wilson patented his famous rotary hook, which performed the functions of a shuttle by seizing the upper thread and throwing its loop over a circular bobbin containing the under thread.
 'This simplified the construction of the machine by getting rid of the reciprocation motion of the ordinary shuttle, and contributed to make a light tool silent running machine, eminently adapted to domestic use.

 In 1854, Wilson patented his four-motion feed, in combination with a spring presser foot.
 The feed bar, as its name indicates, had four distinct motions, two vertical and two horizontal.
 It was first raised by the action of an eccentric on the driving shaft, then carried forward by a cam formed on the side of the eccentric (by which operation the work was shifted the desired distance), then it dropped, and finally it was drawn back by a spring to its original position.
 This machine used the curved needle and embodies the rotary hook and the four-motion feed.
 The latest type of this machine used a vertical needle bar and a straight needle.

 Wilson had the good fortune soon after securing his patent to interest Nathaniel Wheeler, a young carriage maker who possessed some capital, in his machine, and out of this connection grew the great house of Wheeler & Wilson.